-If your application for a grant is successful following final shortlisting, we will require you enter into a legally binding grant agreement with the Commonwealth.
+If your application for a grant is successful following initial shortlisting and further due diligence, we will require you enter into a legally binding grant agreement with the Commonwealth.
 We use a grant agreement based on a Department of Finance template that has been specifically tailored to meet Foundation requirements.

 Each agreement has general terms and conditions that cannot be changed.
-We must execute a grant agreement with you before we can make any payments and we will make payments as soon as practical after signature.
+We must execute a grant agreement with you before we can make any payments and we will make payments as soon as practical after signature in accordance with the terms of the grant agreement.
 We are not responsible for any of your expenditure until a grant agreement is executed.
-If you start your grant activities before you have an executed grant agreement, you do so at your own risk.
+If you start your grant activities and/or make any financial commitments or undertakings before you have an executed grant agreement, you do so at your own risk.